illumitacit/policies/content/privacy.md

 ### Product Interactions

+We log a timestamp of the last time you interacted with the site for security audit purposes.
+This timestamp is shared with other members of your Organization as a crude distance to the current time (e.g., "1 month ago").

+We also log the number of words that were generated with every Macro execution for billing purposes.
+We do not log the content that was used to execute the Macro (see [Uploaded Contents](#uploaded-contents) below for details on what content is stored).

+### Uploaded Contents

 We store the content you provide when creating Macros and Inputs in your IllumiTacit account on our servers.
 This helps you use our products as they're designed, like running prompts with third-party language models.
 We keep this content while the Macros and Inputs are active, and while your account is active.
 All related data is